ivuorinen/starred/README.md

 - [Asabeneh/30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python) - 30 days of Python programming challenge is a step-by-step guide to learn the Python programming language in 30 days.
 This challenge may take more than100 days, follow your own pace.
 - [CTFd/CTFd](https://github.com/CTFd/CTFd) - CTFs as you need them
+- [Firenza/ExportImportSlackEmoji](https://github.com/Firenza/ExportImportSlackEmoji) - A python script to export emoji from one slack org and import them into another
 - [Howchoo/pi-fan-controller](https://github.com/Howchoo/pi-fan-controller) - Raspberry Pi fan controller.
 - [Kozea/Radicale](https://github.com/Kozea/Radicale) - A simple CalDAV (calendar) and CardDAV (contact) server.
 - [Mailu/Mailu](https://github.com/Mailu/Mailu) - Insular email distribution - mail server as Docker images